Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ### <a name="link_changelog"></a> Changelog

+* v.2.0.27 - Jun 27th, 2019
+    * Effective July 19th, there will be a new policy on using our Public API for both non-commercial and commercial projects.
+Please see [Applying for an API key first](#link_apikey) and apply for an API key before July 19th!
+Since this is a major compatibility-breaking change, `context.api.next_major_update` is set to `2019-07-19 18:07:19` (see [General Provisions](#link_generalprovisions))
+    * Removed `ethereum.uncles.total_difficulty` column according to https://github.com/ethereum/go-ethereum/issues/19024
 * v.2.0.26 - Jun 20th, 2019
     * Added `utxo` array showing available unspent transaction outputs for Bitcoin-like coins to the following endpoints:
         * `api.blockchair.com/{:chain}/dashboards/address/{:address}`